rfortherestofus/twenty-five-things/twenty-five-things.iapresenter/text.md

 Hi, I'm David Keyes and I run R for the Rest of Us.
 I'm excited to be here today and to talk with you about doing things in R you didn't know you could do.
 Twenty-five things to be precise.

 I find it ironic in many ways that I am up here talking to you about unique ways to use R. I say that because for a long time I didn't feel like a "real" R user.
 You see, I don't come from a typical R background.
 I'm a qualitative researcher with a PhD in anthropology.
 I don't have advanced training in statistics.
-When I started using R I felt like I wasn't a real R user because the most complicated stats I calculated were descriptive stats.
+When I started using R I felt like I wasn't a real R user because the most complicated stats I calculated then, and still calculate now, were descriptive stats.

 But eventually I realized that R isn't just about stats.
 Or, more precisely, R can do more than just complicated statistical techniques.
-Eventually, I learned to use R for things like data visualization, reproducible reporting, map making, and much more.
+Eventually, I learned to use R for things like data visualization, reproducible reporting, making maps, and much more.
 R became my Swiss Army knife, enabling me to do anything I needed to with data.

-And when I started talking with others about how I used R, they were, to my surprise, quite interested.
+And the more I started talking with others about how I used R, they were, to my surprise, quite interested.
 Eventually, I came to peace with how I used R. I didn't need to do complicated statistics to be a real R user.
 And, in fact, even among people who do use R for complicated stats, R's capabilities as a more general purpose tool are extremely appealing.
 My goal today is to show you a few things that you can do with R that you may never have considered.

-Now, before I get started, just one thing: not everything you hear me talk about today is going to be new to you.
+Now, before I get started, just one thing: not everything you will hear me talk about today is going to be new to you.
 It's impossible to choose twenty-five things that no one in a group of this size will be familiar with.
-But my hope is that you come away with at least some new ideas for ways you can use R that you never previously considered.
+But my hope is that you come away with at least a few new ideas for ways you can use R that you never previously considered.

 ---